-HISTORICAL NOTE: Promulgated by the Department of Health, Bureau of Health Services Financing, LR 45:565 (April 2019).
+HISTORICAL NOTE: Promulgated by the Department of Health, Bureau of Health Services Financing, LR 45:565 (April 2019), amended LR 47:740 (June 2021).

 A. Payment for EPSDT school-based personal care services shall be based on the most recent school year's actual cost as determined by desk review and/or audit for each LEA provider.